Sir-Danksalot/sir-danksalot.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: areeb_cv.pdf # you can also use external links here
+research_statement_pdf: researchStatement.pdf # you can also use external links here
 description: Here is a (hopefully relatively recently updated) CV.
 A pdf version can be reached by clicking the icon labeled "pdf" (which should also specify how recent it is).
+You can also view my research statement by clicking the chalkboard icon to its right.
 toc:
   sidebar: left
 ---